Warrant officer (United States): Mission and use

 The Army uses warrant officers to serve in specific positions.
-Army warrant officers are officially addressed as Mister or Miss/Misses and warrant officers of grades CW2-CW5 can also be referred to as "Chief".
+Army warrant officers are officially addressed as Mr. or Ms./Mrs. and warrant officers of grades CW2-CW5 can also be referred to as "Chief".

 Training

 The body of warrant officers in the Army is composed of two communities: technicians and aviators.
 Technicians typically must be sergeants (E-5, NATO: OR-5) or above in a related specialty to qualify to become a warrant officer.
 A waiver may be granted on a case-by-case basis if the applicant has comparable experience in the government service or the civilian sector.
 The aviation field is open to all applicants, military or civilian, who meet the stringent medical and aptitude requirements.
-The aviation warrant officer route does not require a bachelors degree like other branches, known as the "Street to Seat" program, high school graduates or those actively serving that have a high school diploma may apply if they meet all other requirements. are able to undergo Warrant Officer Candidate School (WOCS) and then proceed to aviation training at Fort Rucker, Alabama, to commit ten years of military service as a U.S. Army aviator.
+The aviation warrant officer route does not require a bachelor's degree like other branches; known as the "Street to Seat" program, high school graduates or those actively serving that have a high school diploma may apply if they meet all other requirements.
+They are able to undergo Warrant Officer Candidate School (WOCS) and then proceed to aviation training at Fort Rucker, Alabama, to commit ten years of military service as a U.S. Army aviator.